 It’s common to see cracked concrete floors, but that doesn’t make it any less annoying or worrying.
 If left unchecked, cracks begin to expand and widen.
 These cracks are often a symptom of foundational damage.

 Your garage floor is prone to several different types of damage and this causes many homeowners to search for the best garage floor coating.

 The most important factor to consider when choosing the best garage floor coating is the type or material.
 Some options include:

 The coating material is obviously not the only consideration.
 You’ll also want to consider how large an area you need to cover, and your budget.
 Floor coatings vary wildly in price, from under a hundred dollars to over several thousand dollars.

-That said, adding a coating to your garage floor is a reasonably straightforward and uncomplicated process.
+That said, adding a coating to your bare concrete garage floor is a reasonably straightforward and uncomplicated process.
 Keep reading to figure out the best one for you.

 Why Should You Finish Your Garage Floor?